Life-giving Death Valley National Park (November 2016)

 Salt Creek

-A scenic, interpretive, boardwalk trail.
+A scenic, interpretive boardwalk trail awaits.
 During your stroll, you will learn about the desert vegetation and life that dwells here, especially the unique adaptation of the endangered Salt Creek pupfish.
-Only a few centimeters in length, they have the unique ability to withstand harsh conditions, e.g. above ocean salinity, hot water and water at freezing point.
+Only a few centimeters long, these fish possess the remarkable ability to survive extreme conditions: salinity levels higher than the ocean, hot water, and even near-freezing temperatures.

 Harmony Borax Works – mining

-We joined a park ranger talk, which covered the history of Harmony Borax Works at Furnace Creek Springs.
-Learn about the borax mining business.
-How did people market this newly discovered borax mineral out there in the desert in the 1800s?
-It’s quite fascinating.
-Borax was used for multiple purposes, especially as a soap.
-They used mules and wagons.
-Their marketing brand was called, “20 Mule Team Borax” which can be seen in their advertisements.
+We joined a park ranger talk that covered the history of Harmony Borax Works at Furnace Creek Springs.
+Visitors learn about the borax mining business and how people marketed this newly discovered borax mineral in the desert during the 1800s—it’s quite fascinating.
+Borax was used for many purposes, especially as a soap.
+Mules and wagons were essential to the operation.
+The marketing brand, “20 Mule Team Borax”, was used in their advertisements.

 Artist’s Drive & Palette at Sunset

-The Artist’s Drive & Palette not only serves as the perfect backdrop for a photoshoot, but also as evidence of the national park’s most explosive volcanic periods, hence the variety of colors.
+Artist’s Drive and Palette not only serves as the perfect backdrop for a photoshoot, but also stand as evidence of the national park’s most explosive volcanic periods, hence the variety of colors.
 Enjoy the twists and turns of your drive.

 Badwater Basin at Sunset